CVD Questions & Answers

 Question: I’m a virgin.
 Is it wrong for me to expect to marry a virgin too?

 Answer: Fair question 🙂 When one is Single/Unmarried, his/her total devotion can be directed towards God — caring for the things of God.
 However, once they’ve gotten married, their devotion is now split between God and their spouses.
 This doesn’t change one’s love or affection towards God.
 In fact, how you handle your relationship with your spouse will speak volumes about your relationship with God.
-You responsibility is now becomes your spouse, your home and God.
-When you see the term world, view it from the perspective of the necessities of life and family that must be taken cafe of.
-Also, note that in the Bible the man is told that if he doesn’t take care of the needs of his home (not the church) he is worse than an infidel.
+Your responsibility now becomes your spouse (meeting their needs), your home and God.
+When you see the term world, view it from the perspective of the necessities of life and family that must be taken care of.
+Also, note that in the Bible the man is told that if he doesn’t take care of the needs of his home he is worse than an infidel.
 (1 Tim.
 5:8)

 Question: Thank you for taking the time to answer our question.
 Here is my question.
 What are 3 ways to confirm you are courting a man who believes in chivalry, means it and believes in it – not just playing the part.
 Thank you for who you are, the knowledge you share and walking in your purpose